hotrodorm/hotrod/README.md

     .execute();
 ```

-Updating the status of an invoice is trivial:
+Updating the status of an invoice is also simple:

 ```java
   Invoice inv = this.invoiceDAO.select(5470);